wp-plugins/google-analytics-by-dn/readme.txt

 Google Analytics by DN allows you to track your website easily.

 This plugin uses the Universal Google Analytics tracking code (analytics.js).
-This adds support for preloading which will provide a small performance boost on modern browsers.
-However, do note that it can degrade to synchronous loading and execution on IE 9 and older mobile browsers which do not recognize the async attribute.

 = List of features: =
 1. User-friendly interface (start tracking by entering your tracking ID)
 2. Option to anonymize IP address for privacy.
+3. Track 404 errors.
+4. Forced SSL.

 == Installation ==